Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

 <tr><td> Status </td><td> Active </td></tr>
 <tr><td> Author </td><td> Min RK &lt;benjaminrk@gmail.com&gt;</td></tr>
 <tr><td> Created </td><td> September 11, 2013</td></tr>
-<tr><td> Updated </td><td> September 12, 2013</td></tr>
+<tr><td> Updated </td><td> September 19, 2013</td></tr>
 </table>

 Adding communication for use in interactive widgets.
+Note that this does not specify anything about widgets themselves, it only creates the basic plumbing for communication.

 IPython has a message specification for the Frontend (Javascript, etc.) to communicate with the Kernel and vice versa.
-We want developers to be able to build their own interactive tools on top of IPython by providing an API for creating a pair of objects - one Kernel-side, one Frontend-side - and facilitating their communication, and a messaging specification, so that these can be implemented in kernels other than the one provided in IPython.
+We want developers to be able to build their own interactive tools on top of IPython by providing an API for creating a pair of objects - one Kernel-side, one Frontend-side - and facilitating their communication, and a messaging specification, so that these can be implemented in Kernels other than the one provided in IPython.

 This proposal includes message types for dispatching messages to particular communicators, each of which has a unique ID.
 This should allow developers to set up communication